debatelab/deepa2/docs/aifdb.md

 ### Construction

 From each preprocessed AIFdb example, we build a single DeepA2 item.
-It's straightforward to cast source text, reasons and conjectures to AIFdb-.
-Moreover, we use premises and conclusion to compile a clear and succinct paraphrase of the reconstructed argument.
+It's straightforward to cast source text, reasons and conjectures to AIFdb.
+Moreover, we use premises and conclusion to compile a clear and succinct paraphrase of the reconstructed argument (in function of the type of inferential relation between premises and conclusion).

 ### Features